lexbailey/nearmypostcode/README.md

 # Examples

-For a more complete example of initialisation, see `example.html` - live demo here
+For a more complete example of initialisation, see `index.html` - live demo [here](https://lexbailey.github.io/nearmypostcode/index.html)

-For an example of using NMP to sort landmarks by distance, see `aa_box_demo.html` - live demo here
+For an example of using NMP to sort landmarks by distance, see `aa_box_demo.html` - live demo [here](https://lexbailey.github.io/nearmypostcode/aa_box_demo.html)

 # Documentation